 The drugmaker plead guilty to “violating the Food, Drug and Cosmetic Act (FDCA) for introducing a misbranded drug, Vioxx, into interstate commerce.”

 Specifically, Merck admitted to promoting Vioxx for treating rheumatoid arthritis before the FDA approved it for that use.
 The company promoted Vioxx for rheumatoid arthritis for nearly three years without FDA approval.

-The fine was the culmination of a seven year investigation of Merck begun in 2004 led by the FBI.
-The civil damages and criminal charges combined cost the drug maker nearly a billion dollars.
+The fine was the culmination of a seven-year, FBI investigation of Merck that began in 2004.
+The combined civil and criminal charges cost the drug maker nearly a billion dollars.